About Sydney Gruenhage

 Traumatic experiences

-By blending somatic awareness, creative expression, and relational interventions, Sydney helps clients:
+By blending somatic awareness, creative expression, and relational interventions, I support clients in:

-Sydney Gruenhage is passionate about supporting children, youth, families, parents, and couples on their journey toward emotional growth, self-discovery, and healing.
-She brings warmth, creativity, and a relational presence to every session, helping clients feel safe, validated, and empowered.
+I’m deeply passionate about supporting children, youth, parents, families, and couples on their journey toward emotional growth, self-discovery, and healing.
+I bring warmth, creativity, and a relational presence to each session, helping clients feel safe, validated, and empowered.

-At Achieve Balance Counselling, Sydney looks forward to walking alongside clients in their personal, relational, and family journeys, providing tools, guidance, and compassionate support that extend beyond the therapy room.
+At Achieve Balance Counselling, I look forward to walking alongside you and your family, offering compassionate support and practical tools that extend beyond the therapy room.

-Sydney’s philosophy centers on the belief that “The body is always whispering.
+“The body is always whispering.
 Be here, pay attention.
-We are alive and this is how it feels to be human” – Hillary L. McBride.
+We are alive and this is how it feels to be human.” — Hillary L. McBride

 Professional Affiliations